 To win disability benefits (SSI or SSDI), Social Security must believe that your limitations stop you from being able to work full-time.
 There is no "best" type of case.
 Your chances of winning do go up significantly if you have a good medical history (or paper trail) from the time you are disabled.
 Also, the laws granting benefits are more favorable for people over the age of 50 who cannot do the type of work that they have previously done.

-Here is what the examiners will look at:
+Here is what the government finds most important:

 - Medical Treatment: The kind of medical treatment you get is by far the number 1 factor in winning a disability claim.
 If I had to put a percentage on this, I would say 80% of the case depends on the medical treatment.
 The judges want to see medical treatment that is frequent, intense, and has continued over time.